Properties of Gromov-Witten invariants defined via global Kuranishi charts: Introduction

 \textit{(Genus reduction)} If $\psi \cl \Mbar_{g,n}\to \Mbar_{g+1,n-2}$ denotes the map that creates a non-separating node by gluing the last two marked points, then

 for any $\alpha\in H^*(X^{n-2};\bQ)$.

-These properties stem from the rich geometry of the moduli spaces $\Mbar_{g,n}$ of stable curves and are a formalisation of the seminal paper \cite{Wi91}.
-See \cite{AMS23} for the analogous results for GW invariants valued in complex-oriented generalised cohomology theories.
-In \textsection\ref{subsec:grav-desc}, we generalise the definition of GW invariants to include gravitational insertions, discussed already in \cite{Wi91}, as well as \cite{Giv96,RT97,KM98}.
-We prove that these invariants satisfy the famous String, Dilaton and Divisor equation.
+See \cite{AMS23} for the analogous results for Gromov--Witten invariants valued in certain complex-oriented generalised cohomology theories.
+One can generalise the above-defined Gromov--Witten invariants by integrating natural cohomology classes on the moduli space itself over the virtual fundamental class.
+In \textsection\ref{subsec:grav-desc}, we define the so-called gravitational descendants, discussed in \cite{Wi91,Giv96,RT97,KM98}.
+We prove that these invariants satisfy the famous String, Dilaton and Divisor equation.\\

 In \textsection\ref{sec:localisation}, we define the notion of an \emph{equivariant virtual fundamental class} associated to a global Kuranishi chart equipped with a suitable group action.
-Subsequently, we apply this to moduli spaces of stable maps whose target $X$ admits a Hamiltonian group action.
+Subsequently, we apply this to moduli spaces of stable pseudoholomorphic maps whose target $X$ admits a Hamiltonian group action to construct equivariant Gromov-Witten invariants.

-\begin{theorem} Let $(X,\omega,\mu)$ be a Hamiltonian $K$-manifold, where $K$ is a compact connected Lie group.
-If $J$ is $K$-invariant, we can construct a global Kuranishi chart for $\Mbar_{g,n}(X,A;J)$ that carries a compatible $K$-action.
-The \emph{equivariant Gromov--Witten invariants} of $(X,\omega,\mu)$ are the $H^*_K$-linear homomorphisms
+\begin{proposition} Let $(X,\omega,\mu)$ be a Hamiltonian $K$-manifold, where $K$ is a compact connected Lie group.
+If $J$ is $K$-invariant, we can construct a global Kuranishi chart for $\Mbar_{g,n}^{\,J}(X,A)$ that carries a compatible $K$-action.
+The \emph{equivariant Gromov--Witten homomorphisms} of $(X,\omega,\mu)$ are the $H^*_K$-linear maps